 There is very little you can do in terms of permanent treatment.
 The best advice is to avoid getting varicose veins in the first place; by being careful of not gaining too much weight and avoiding standing for long periods.

 Symptoms of varicose veins generally improve in the first few weeks after the baby is born; however, for some women, varicose veins which develop during their pregnancy are permanent.
 Similarly spider veins can remain.

 There is no point in having them treated if you have not finished having your family.
 Varicose veins tend to become worse with each subsequent pregnancy and appear earlier in each gestation.
 Even if between your pregnancies you don’t have them, once those pregnancy hormones start up again, you may find those old friends reappear.

 If you do decide to have your varicose veins treated there are a number of options open to you.
 You will need to see a doctor who specialises in veins – known as a vascular surgeon.
-They will be able to advice you on the best treatment options.
+They will be able to advise you on the best treatment options.
 You may need to have them stripped which require a general anaesthetic or, injected with a sclerosing (chemical) agent which closes the veins.
 Alternately, laser therapy may be an option for you.
 This is only done on smaller “surface” type veins which do not carry such a large blood flow.